SheenyxX/SQL_Data_Transformation/README.md

 ## Project Overview

+Transforming raw sales data into actionable business insights using advanced SQL analytics to optimize inventory, marketing, and customer strategies for a bicycle retailer.

 ### Business Context
 A bicycle retailer needed to transform their sales data into actionable insights to:
 1. Identify top-performing products and categories